Why are puppy vaccines so important? Can my pup play with other dogs without them?

 Make sure you feed your puppy a complete balanced dog food appropriate for their age and lifestyle (e.g. puppy large breed, or puppy small breed).
 And seek advice from your vet if you're ever unsure about what to feed them.

-As well as physical health, it’s important we think about our pet’s mental health with early socialisation, lots of training, and fun activities to harness their natural instincts as well as keeping them entertained and focussed and happy.
+As well as physical health, it’s important we think about our pet’s mental health with early socialisation, lots of training, and fun activities to harness their natural instincts as well as keeping them entertained, focused, and happy.
 Poor socialisation, interactions, and training can lead to a whole host of unwanted behavioural issues.